neondatabase/website/content/docs/guides/vercel.md

 ## Manage branches created by the integration

-The Neon Vercel Integration creates a branch for each preview deployment, but it does not remove those branches automatically.
-To avoid using up your storage allowances or hitting branch limits, you should remove old or obsolete branches regularly.
+The Neon Vercel Integration creates a branch for each preview deployment.
+To avoid using up your storage allowances or hitting branch limits, old branches should be removed regularly.

 To remove branches created by the integration: